peteroupc/html3dutil/doc/MeshBuffer.md

 and texture cordinates.

     // First, create an array of numbers giving the X, Y, and
-    // Z coordinate for each vertex position, normal, and associated
+    // Z coordinate for each vertex position and normal, and associated
     // texture coordinates.
 Here, three vertices
     // are defined.
 For each vertex, the position is given, followed by
     // the normal, followed by the texture coordinates.